br3ndonland/dotfiles/README.md

     ...
     ```

 - There has been some debate about the need to sign Git commits at all.
 Linus Torvalds has [recommended](http://git.661346.n2.nabble.com/GPG-signing-for-git-commit-td2582986.html) the use of `git tag -s` to sign with tags instead.
-The Keybase developers [don't always sign commits](https://github.com/keybase/client/issues/3318) to the Keybase source code either.
+The Keybase developers [sign releases with tags, but don't always sign commits](https://github.com/keybase/client/issues/3318) to the Keybase source code.
+However, in order to sign tags, you still need to export the PGP key.
+Whether you sign all commits or just tags, Keybase should improve this feature.

 #### ProtonMail